It’s not surprising that seafood chowder is an Irish menu staple.

-The popularity of chowder is All Ireland Chowder Cook-Off, in Kinsale, County Cork where about 1,000 people come out every year to takes the counties favorite.
-The Irish may be world class when it comes to chowder chops but what does it take to make a perfect batch.
+The popularity of chowder is on display during the All Ireland Chowder Festival, in Kinsale, Co Cork, where about 1,000 people come out every year to taste the county's favorite.
+The Irish may be world-class when it comes to chowder chops but what does it take to make a perfect batch.

 The soup is so old, its name itself derived from the Latin calderia, which originally meant a place for warming things, and later came to mean cooking pot, the recipe is ever varying.

-According to the Kinsale Good Food Circle, a good chowder starts with cream and wine and then varying combinations of the popular basic ingredients are added, including prawns, lobster, mussels, and clams.
+According to the Kinsale Good Food Circle, good chowder starts with cream and wine, and then varying combinations of the popular basic ingredients are added, including prawns, lobster, mussels, and clams.
 Many chowders also featured a vegetable component – chopped leeks, fennel, and celery being popular.

 Of course, there are healthier options to this recipe using stock and no wine for example but the basic ingredients and natural flavors of this dish will blow you away.
 And what better way to serve this sumptuous healthy and home-grown feast than with some homemade brown bread slathered with Irish butter.